Glossary of Photography Terms

 - Telecentric Lens:

 - A telecentric lens is an optic that produces an image from light rays that run parallel to the optical axis and hit the sensor orthogonally.
 Telecentric lenses offer high contrast and sharpness from corner to corner, but require relatively large rear lens elements.
 With traditional film lens designs, the peripheral light rays hit the sensor at an angle and not all light might be received by the light-sensitive pixels (unless micro-lenses to gather the light are placed on top of each photosite), leading to light and image quality fall-off towards the borders and corners of the image.
-Many of the optics specifically produced for digital system cameras are therefore based on the tele-centric approach to lens design.
+Many of the optics specifically produced for digital system cameras make use of tele-centric design principles.

 - USM – Ultra-Sonic Motor: